carolinajimenez26/SecondPartialHPC/README.md

 # SecondPartialHPC
-This repository contain a investigation about CUDA
+This repository contain a investigation about high performance computing